-The library service took cuts this year.
+The library service had cuts last year.
 It currently costs £5.6m.
 Libraries have always generated income.
 This is currently £800,000 a year and we will keep this going.

 That means that the total cost on Council tax is £4.8m and we want to reduce this by £1.2m to £3.6m by April 2015.